Chain-of-Action: Faithful and Multimodal Question Answering through Large Language Models: Methodology

 \section{Methodology}

+In this work, we propose a `Plug-and-Play' framework adaptable to different data modalities, currently capable of handling text and tabular data.
+The current focus is to validate the framework's efficacy in these two modalities, laying a solid foundation for further integration of additional modalities.
+This intention is also a significant direction for our future work involving Vision Language Models.
 As shown in Figure~\ref{fig:framework}, we first introduce how to generate the action chain by LLM (Sec.~\ref{sec:action_chain}).
 Then, the actions address multimodal retrieval demands of the chain's nodes in three processes: (i) retrieving related information, (ii) verifying whether the LLM-generated answer is good enough or in demand of more information from retrieval, and (iii) checking if the initial answer of each node's sub-question is missing so that we fill in missing contents with the retrieved information.
 Finally, we get the final answer by the LLM based on this refined and processed action chain.